All Episodes

 Initially, I thought you could, but I'm not sure now.

-When I originally went to Southeast Asia, when I got off the plane on the tarmac and my foot hit the tarmac, I saw my life ending in a flash of white light.
+But when I went to, originally went to Southeast Asia, when I got off the plane on the tarmac and my foot hit the tarmac, I saw my life ending in a flash of white light.

-So I told everybody, you know, I'm going to die here in an artillery round blast or something, and of course that didn't happen.
+And so I told everybody, you know, I'm going to die here in an artillery round blast or something.

 And then I started having a vision of leaving Vietnam on a bright yellow plane, which didn't make any sense at all.